cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

 [...]
 status:
   applied: false
+  error: 'reconciliation error: while creating database "declarative-icu": ERROR:
-  error: option "locale_provider" not recognized
+    option "locale_provider" not recognized (SQLSTATE 42601)'
 ```

-The rationale is that this is exactly what will happen if you attempt to create
+This is exactly what would happen if you attempted to create the database
-a database directly on the `psql` command line.
-The database reconciler aims
+directly using `psql`.
+The database reconciler aims for transparency.
-at transparency.

 ## Making direct changes in Postgres